 How Much Do K-Tip Extensions Cost?

-K-tip extensions are an investment, with initial installation can range greatly depending on the amount of hair needed, hair quality, and color.
-At Menagerie Style House, pricing varies based on how many strands you need and the length of hair you're adding.
+K-tip extensions are an investment, and the initial installation can range widely depending on the amount of hair needed, hair quality, and color.
+At Menagerie Style House, pricing varies based on how many strands you need and the length of hair you’re adding.

 The cost breaks down into two parts: the hair itself and the application service.
 Higher-quality human hair costs more, but lasts longer and looks more natural.
-The application fee covers the time and expertise required for the detailed, strand-by-strand installation process.
+The application fee covers the time and expertise required for the detailed, strand-by-strand installation.

-Maintenance appointments every 3-4 months cost less than the initial installation because you're often reusing the same hair.
-Budget for maintenance appointments in the $400-$800 range, plus any additional hair if you need to replace damaged strands.
+Maintenance reservations every 3 to 4 months cost less than the initial installation because you’re often reusing the same hair.
+Budget for maintenance reservations in the $400 to $800 range, plus any additional hair if you need to replace damaged strands.

-When you factor in the longevity and versatility of K-tips, many guests find them more cost-effective than other extension methods that require more frequent replacement or cause more damage to natural hair.
+When you factor in the longevity and versatility of K-tips, many guests find them more cost-effective than other extension methods that need more frequent replacement or cause more damage to natural hair.

 Will K-Tip Extensions Damage My Hair?